Work Packages

 WP1

-Multi-omics characterisation of hypothalamic kisspeptin and dopaminergic neurons
+Multi‑omics characterization of hypothalamic kisspeptin neurons.

 Aim: